twolfson/sexy-bash-prompt/README.md

 ```

 ## How does it work?
 [bash][bash] provides a special set of [variables for your prompts][ps-vars]. `PS1` is the one used by default.
 The install script adds a command to `~/.bashrc`, a file that is run every time a new terminal opens.
-Inside of the new command, we run our script and set your `PS1` which runs some `git` commands to determine its current state and outputs them as a string.
+Inside of the new command, we run our script and set your `PROMPT_COMMAND` and `PS1` which runs some `git` commands to determine its current state and outputs them as a string.

 [bash]: https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29
 [ps-vars]: http://www.gnu.org/software/bash/manual/bashref.html#index-PS1